6 Symptoms That May Indicate You Have A Slow Metabolism

 There are certainly a lot of reasons that you might feel tired – including stress or lack of sleep.

 However, if you’re chronically tired, without a clear explanation for it, then it may be impacting your metabolism as well.

 For instance, deficiencies in iron or vitamin B can cause anemia, a decrease in your red blood cell count, which in turn can slow down your metabolic rate.

 So if you’ve concluded that you might have a slow metabolism, what should you do?

 Well, you have a variety of different options here.

 One option would be to go to your doctor, who will be able to assess your thyroid and other hormone levels, to help determine if your metabolism is running properly or not.

 And if there is an issue, rest assured that there are various medications that you can take to speed up your metabolism.

-However, if you’re looking for a solution that doesn’t require going on medication, then I’d suggest reading through my article on natural ways to fix your metabolism.
+However, if you’re looking for a solution that doesn’t require going on medication, then I’d suggest reading through this article on natural ways to fix your metabolism.